-- 1) Apologies for absence - 2) Minutes of previous meeting - 3) Course Management Committee 'Actions and Outcomes' (including approval of new modules approved by CMCs) - 4) Feedback from Student Representatives - 5) Equality and Diversity issues relating to teaching and learning - 6) 'Taught Programmes Admissions Committee' minutes - 7) Updates from the 'Course Proposal Development Group' (including new course proposals and course closure) - 8) Course Validation Reports (for information only) - 9) Blended Learning Project Group update (if required) - 10) Nominations for Course/Co-Course/Deputy Directors (for LTAC approval) - 11) Actions/outcomes from previous meeting - 12) You said...We did... - 13) Any other business - 14) Date and time of next meeting
+- 1) Apologies for absence - 2) Minutes of previous meeting - Course Management Committee 'Actions and Outcomes' (including approval of new modules approved by CMCs) - 4) Feedback from Student Representatives - 5) Equality and Diversity issues relating to teaching and learning - 6) 'Recruitment and Admissions Committee' minutes/actions log - 7) 'Modular Scheme Management Committee' minutes/actions log - 8) Updates from the 'Course Proposal Development Group' (including new course proposals and course closure)

+- 9) Course Validation Reports (for information only)

+10) Blended Learning Project Group update (if required)

+11) Nominations for Course/Co-Course/Deputy Directors (for LTAC approval)

+- 12) Actions/outcomes from previous meeting

+13) You said...We did...

+14) Any other business

+15) Date and time of next meeting

-Autumn term Spring term Summer term Membership, terms of reference and cycle of business (to approve) Appointment of CMC Chairs for all recently validated courses (to approve) Membership, terms of reference and cycle of business (including replacement or re-appointment of members inc. Chair and curriculum managers for coming year) (to consider) Membership and terms of reference of Committees that report to LTAC (to approve) Student Numbers Report (to consider) Monitoring of Learning Teaching and Assessment Enhancement Strategy (to consider) Attendance Report covering previous academic year (to consider) Annual report on Undergraduate Research including presentations and publications (to consider) External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) James Bee Student Choice Awards Update (to approve/note) External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) Annual monitoring report from Exams and Assessments team re: compliance with RVC Feedback Policy Summary of Annual Quality Improvement Reports (to consider) Live Centre Report (to consider)
+Autumn term Spring term Summer term Membership, terms of reference and cycle of business (to approve) Appointment of CMC Chairs for all recently validated courses (to approve) Membership, terms of reference and cycle of business (including replacement or re-appointment of members inc. Chair and curriculum managers for coming year) (to consider) Membership and terms of reference of Committees that report to LTAC (to approve) Student Numbers Report (to consider) Monitoring of Learning Teaching and Assessment Enhancement Strategy (to consider) Attendance Report covering previous academic year (to consider) Annual report on Undergraduate Research including presentations and publications (to consider) Programme Specifications (if required by Academic Registry) (to approve) External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) James Bee Student Choice Awards Update (to approve/note) External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) Annual monitoring report from Exams and Assessments team re: compliance with RVC Feedback Policy (to consider) Summary of Annual Quality Improvement Reports (to consider) Assessment & Award Regulations for Non-Modular award-bearing provision only (if required by exams office) (to approve) Live Centre Report (to consider)